 2012-13: Subban was one of the OHL’s top goalies in his third season with Belleville and was the starter for Canada at the 2013 World Junior Championship.
 In 46 games for the Bulls he was 29-11-4 with 5 shutouts and had a 2.14 goals against and .934 save percentage.
 Belleville finished first in the East Division and advanced to the Eastern Conference finals against Barrie.
 Subban was 11-6 with 3 shutouts and had a 2.00 goals against and .933 save percentage in 17 playoff games.
 He was 4-2 in six games at the WJC, with the second loss coming in overtime against Russia in the bronze medal game.
 Subban had a 2.76 goals against and .901 save percentage in the tournament.
 He signed a three-year entry-level contract with Boston in September, 2012.

 Malcolm Subban is an athletic goaltender with size and explosive lateral mobility.
-Practically unbeatable in one-on-one situations, he’s poised but is also capable of making highlight reel saves thanks to his athleticism and agility.
-Possessing NHL bloodlines, Subban is charismatic, but in a more understated way than his infamous older brother.
-However, Subban has drawn some criticism for his technique which is less refined than other goalies in his situation that have been at the position longer.
+Practically unbeatable in one-on-one situations he’s poised but is also capable of making highlight reel saves thanks to his athleticism and agility.
+The younger brother of Montreal defenseman P.K.
+Subban, he is charismatic but in a more understated way than his brother.
+Subban has drawn some criticism for his technique which is less refined than other goalie prospects.
 If Subban can iron out the wrinkles in his technique, he has star potential.